-(1) For each fiscal year, the PEO was Bruce Thames.
-The Other NEOs for Fiscal 2021 were Kevin Fox, Jay Peterson, David Buntin, Mark Roberts and Rene van der Salm.
-The Other NEOs for Fiscal 2022 were Kevin Fox, Thomas Cerovski, Roberto Kuahara and Mark Roberts.

-(2) Amounts reported in this column represent (i) the total compensation reported in the Summary Compensation Table for the applicable year in the case of the PEO, and (ii) the average of the total compensation reported in the Summary Compensation Table for the applicable fiscal year for the Other NEOs.

-(3) To calculate CAP, adjustments were made to the amounts reported in the Summary Compensation Table for the applicable year.
-A reconciliation of the adjustments for the PEO and for the average of the Other NEOs is set forth following the footnotes to this table.

-(4) Historical stock price performance is not necessarily indicative of future stock price performance.
-Pursuant to rules of the SEC, the comparison assumes \$100 was invested on March 31, 2020.

-(3) The peer group used in this disclosure is the S&P SmallCap 600 - Energy Index, which is the same peer group used in Part II, Item 5 of our 2023 Annual Report.

-(4) Net Income as reported in the Company's Consolidated Statements of Operations and Comprehensive Income/(Loss) included in our 2023 Annual Report.

-(5) As disclosed in the "Compensation Discussion and Analysis," for Fiscal 2023, the HCMC Committee determined that Adjusted EBITDA continues to be viewed as a core driver of the Company's performance and stockholder value creation and, accordingly, was utilized as a component in both the short-term incentive and long-term incentive programs.
-Adjusted EBITDA is defined as: the Company's GAAP net income plus (i) net interest expense; (ii) income tax expense; (iii) depreciation and amortization expense; (iv) stock-based compensation expense; (v) income (loss) attributable to non-controlling interests; (vi) equity and/or debt-related transaction fees and expenses; (vii) certain merger or acquisition-related fees and expenses; (viii) certain restructuring, severance or other similar expenses; (ix) goodwill impairment charges; (x) certain executive and/or non-executive director succession planning expenses; and (xi) certain other expenses or adjustments primarily related to one-time, nonrecurring and/or non-cash charges that may be approved by the HCMC Committee from time to time.
+- (1) For each fiscal year, the PEO was Bruce Thames.
+The Other NEOs for Fiscal 2021 were Kevin Fox, Jay Peterson, David Buntin, Mark Roberts, and Rene van der Salm.
+The Other NEOs for Fiscal 2022 were Kevin Fox, Thomas Cerovski, David Buntin, Mark Roberts and Rene van der Salm.
+The Other NEOs for Fiscal 2023 were Kevin Fox, Thomas Cerovski, Roberto Kuahara, and Mark Roberts.
+The other NEOs for Fiscal 2024 were Kevin Fox, David Buntin, Thomas Cerovski, and Mark Roberts.
+The other NEOs for Fiscal 2025 were Thomas Cerovski, Kevin Fox, Roberto Kuahara, Greg Lucas, and Mark Roberts. - (2) Amounts reported in this column represent (i) the total compensation reported in the Summary Compensation Table for the applicable year in the case of the PEO, and (ii) the average of the total compensation reported in the Summary Compensation Table for the applicable fiscal year for the Other NEOs. - (3) To calculate CAP, adjustments were made to the amounts reported in the Summary Compensation Table for the applicable year.
+A reconciliation of the adjustments for the PEO and for the average of the Other NEOs is set forth following the footnotes to this table. - (4) Historical stock price performance is not necessarily indicative of future stock price performance.
+Pursuant to rules of the SEC, the comparison assumes \$100 was invested on March 31, 2021. - (5) The peer group used in this disclosure is the S&P SmallCap 600 Energy Index, which is the same peer group used in Part II, Item 5 of our 2025 Annual Report. - (6) Net Income as reported in the Company's Consolidated Statements of Operations and Comprehensive Income/(Loss) included in our 2025 Annual Report. - (7) As disclosed in the "Compensation Discussion and Analysis," for Fiscal 2025, the HCMC Committee determined that Adjusted EBITDA continues to be viewed as a core driver of the Company's performance and stockholder value creation and, accordingly, was utilized as a component in both the short-term incentive and long-term incentive programs.
+Adjusted EBITDA is defined as: the Company's GAAP net income plus (i) net interest expense; (ii) income tax expense; (iii) depreciation and amortization expense; (iv) stock-based compensation expenses; (v) income (loss) attributable to non-controlling interests; (vi) equity and/or debt-related transaction fees and expenses; (vii) certain merger or acquisition-related fees and expenses; (viii) certain restructuring, severance or other similar expenses; (ix) goodwill impairment charges; (x) certain executive and/or non-executive director succession planning expenses; and (xi) certain other expenses or adjustments primarily related to one-time, nonrecurring and/or non-cash charges that may be approved by the HCMC Committee from time to time.